marcelo-schreiber/indoor-weather-logger/README.md

 ## Todo list

-- [ ] Add other sensors
+- [x] Add other sensors
-- [ ] Auto reconnect when the ESP32 is disconnected
+- [x] Auto reconnect when the ESP32 is disconnected
-- [ ] When the ESP32 is disconnected, save the data in a buffer and send it when it reconnects
 - [ ] Add testing to the web application
 - [ ] Add a Curitiba weather forecast to the web application
 - [ ] When air quality sensors are added, add a warning when the air quality is bad (for example, when the CO2 level is high)